Ontario Hunter Jumper Association

 The OHJA Emerging Rider Hunter Medal provides riders the opportunity to experience equitation classes and help spark an interest and passion for equitation.

-This new Medal class will be offered to the following divisions:
+This Medal class will be offered to the following divisions:

 • Short Stirrup